Valerie Harper: A Fan's Open Letter

 When my husband would return from Vietnam in December of 1970, we left for Tacoma, WA where Tim finished his tour at Ft.
 Lewis.
 We'd watch "The Mary Tyler Moore Show" faithfully on a Saturday night in our tiny furnished apartment.
 Perhaps it was the way you adeptly added Rhoda's rye cynicism that helped me accept the edge I'd see in Tim upon his return from Vietnam.
 Tim approached life with that mildly dark humor that Rhoda had and with an impatience for superficiality.
 Just as Rhoda had no patience with the rigidity of Phyllis, Tim had no fear of authority from that point on.
 "What are they going to do to me?
 Draft me?
 Send me to Viet Nam?", he'd say.

-You are part of that elite group who are privileged to help us, your "co-horts," walk through life.
-Of all great artists, comedic actors are the ones who hold our hands and pick us up when we stumble on life.
-You are the ones who make us laugh and take away our stress.
+You are part of that elite group who are privileged to help us, your "cohorts," cope with life and to laugh at it.
+Of all great artists, comedic actors are the ones who hold our hands and pick us up emotionally.
 You are the ones who help us go back to our classrooms, our jobs, our drudgery - refreshed.
-You give us something to look forward to at the end of a day filled perhaps with worry and sadness.
+You give us something to look forward to at the end of a day which perhaps has been filled with worry and sadness.
 And you, in particular, Valerie, have done that with brilliance.
-You took our hands and walked along this time line with us as one of the most beloved because of who you are.
+You took our hands and walked along this timeline as one of the most beloved because of who you are.

 With great admiration,